wazedinti/JavaProg/README.md

-This contents are used for teaching by my.
+This contents are used for teaching by me.

 Lecturer : Sathish Sarma